fanxy121/twitter-image-archiver/README.md

 # Twitter Image Archiver
-Download images from Twitter and archive them locally
+I like saving images from Twitter but there are too many accounts I follow, who tweet too many images, for me to do manually, so I made this

 ## Features
 * Timelines: Download all non-retweeted images tweeted by a username (what you see when you scroll through https://twitter.com/(username)/media_timeline, combined with the search results of "from:(username) filter:media" on Twitter sorted by "Latest")